-Bringing awareness to our emotions, brings reasoning into our lives where we didn’t have reasoning and where we have reasoning, we can work on change.
+Bringing awareness to our emotions brings reasoning, where we didn’t have reasoning and where we have reasoning, we can work on change.

-- We come to experience more than one emotion at a time depending on what’s going on for us;
+- We come to experience more than one emotion;

-- Over time, we block out our emotions, particularly if they’re too painful;
+- We block out our emotions particularly if they’re too painful;

-- The times that we need to become more aware of our emotions are when we’re under stress and being under stress means we’re more likely to ignore them;
+- There are times we need to become more aware of our emotions particularly when we’re under stress and being under stress means we’re more likely to ignore them;

 - We spend a considerable amount of time living in denial because we would rather not deal with our emotions.

-Although being in denial may seem a sign of weakness to others, it’s often short lived because denial will manifest itself in other ways, if not dealt with, no matter the emotions.
-We may stall or ignore our emotions, but we will always have to deal with those emotions further down the line.
+Although being in denial may seem a sign of weakness to others, it’s often short lived because denial will manifest itself in other ways, if not dealt with.
+We may stall or ignore our emotions, but we will always have to deal with our emotions further down the line.

 Being aware of our emotions is the first step to us changing our emotions and the first step to changing how we deal with our emotions.